 For apple season, the Galas ripen around mid-August and the season continues until about mid-October with Goldrush apples.
 And if you’re in need of some inspiration for all these beautiful varieties, check out the country store.
 Packed with frosted apple breads, smooth spreadable apple butter, and even ciders sold by the glass jug.

-Among all the fruits and veggie patches, there is also a thriving vineyard for the Huber’s Winery.
-Growing varietals like Chardonnay, Malbec and Pinot Gris, you must do a tasting before you leave.
-All of the wines can be purchased in the building across from the country store.
+While you’re visiting for fall fun, take a hayride and visit the family fun activity playground for peak pumpkin picking.
+And for more *ahem* grown-up fun, enjoy a tasting at the thriving vineyard at Huber’s Winery.
+Try varietals like Chardonnay, Malbec and Pinot Gris and pick up a bottle to take home in the building across from the country store.
 Keep an eye out for the seasonal release Pop’s Reserve – we Southern Indiana locals go crazy for the sweet red wine.

 The Starlight Distillery is the newest venture of the Huber’s brand, distilling Brandy, Whiskey, Rum, Gin and Vodka.
 Tours and tastings can be booked in advance on their website, as well as a full list of their spirit offerings.
 There’s so much to choose from, but I like to go for the Applejack Brandy, because I mean I’ve been picking their apples since I was a kid!